-Will you like the company, the office, your manager, your colleagues, and (if you’re a manager) your team?
+Will you like the company, the office, your manager, your team members, and (if you’re a manager) your team?
 Will the culture be a good fit for you, and will it be aligned with your values?
 As time continues, some of those unknowns become known, and you’ll develop an ability to influence at least some of your environment, but other changes – like a new manager or the departure of a close work friend – introduce new unknowns that need new creative solutions.

-If you’ve ever taken a personality test like Myers-Briggs, you have a sense of how people are each wired in their own unique way: the big picture thinkers vs. the fact-based pragmatists, the extroverts vs. the introverts, the planners vs. the spontaneous, the thinkers vs. the feelers.
+If you’ve ever taken a personality test like Myers-Briggs, you have a sense of emotional intelligence regarding how people are each wired in their own unique way.
+The big picture thinkers vs. the fact-based pragmatists, the extroverts vs. the introverts, the planners vs. the spontaneous, the thinkers vs. the feelers.

 The irony is that all of us know intuitively that we’re all different, but it’s much harder to truly understand what that means, to adapt our own thinking and behaviors accordingly, and to incorporate that into our day-to-day actions, whether at work or elsewhere.
-Such challenges are the root of unconscious bias, micro-aggressions, and the like.
+Such challenges are the root of unconscious bias, micro-aggressions, hurting peoples feelings and the like.

 You invariably benefit from accepting people for who they are and, where appropriate, helping them to be better in a way that they want to become better.
 Avoid the temptation to be judgy, to gossip, to send snarky texts about someone during a meeting, or to call up your close work colleague after a meeting to replay all the “stupid” things people said.

 Embodying the principle of acceptance doesn’t mean you need to put up with laziness, poor performance, dishonesty, rudeness, or other forms of inappropriate workplace behavior.
 In those situations, it’s usually best, as a first step, to make a good faith effort to communicate your observations and feelings to the relevant individual(s).
 You may need to involve your manager or HR, or to find a mentor, family member, or trusted friend as a sounding board for how to handle the situation.